devtees/shopify-product-filter/README.md

 One of the biggest limitations of this filter is that - because of how Shopify product variants work - in order for the filter to work your product variants must be formatted just right, or else the filter will fail.
 The filter relies on outputing your variant titles to a classname on the product listing, which it looks for to either hide or show when a filter nav button is clicked.

-Consequently you must:
+*Consequently you must:*

 1. Not include spaces in your variant names
 2. Write your variant names as you want them to appear in the filter menu

-PROTIP: If you need to edit your product variants en masse, you can export your products from the Shopify Admin "Product" dashboard as a CSV file, do a find & replace to mass edit, them import it back into your shop.
+**PROTIP**: If you need to edit your product variants en masse, you can export your products from the Shopify Admin "Product" dashboard as a CSV file, do a find & replace to mass edit, them import it back into your shop.
 More on that in the [Shopify docs here](http://docs.shopify.com/manual/your-store/products/product-csv).

 ## Resources